rsevil/Transactions/README.md

-This solution contains the Transactional File Manager.
+## Transactional File Manager ##

 Transactional File Manager allows the inclusion of filesystem operations in a System.Transactions transaction.

 This is an open source project.
-The project web site is at https://transactionalfilemgr.codeplex.com/.
+The original project web site is at [transactionalfilemgr](https://transactionalfilemgr.codeplex.com).

-If you find a bug or have ideas for enhancements, I would love to hear from you.
-Leave your feedback here: https://transactionalfilemgr.codeplex.com/, or http://www.chinhdo.com/20080825/transactional-file-manager/ or
-email: cdo@vienxu.com

 Copyright (c) 2008-2013 Chinh Do